yashvardhan112006/Spotify-data-analyzer/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is not currently licensed.
 Feel free to use, modify, and distribute it.